Sulaymaniyah: History

 Additionally, he constructed the first bridge in Slemani, testing its stability by riding his horse across it.
 He expressed indifference to his own safety, stating that if he were to perish due to the bridge's collapse, it would serve as a testament to its inadequacy and raise awareness among the citizens.
 He also built the first mosque in Slemani, which is currently in poor condition, but has "Aghal" written on its walls.

 The house was later sold and converted into a car park by the buyer, a decision that drew criticism from many older Kurds who had known him and disapproved of the change.
 Despite his death, Haji Aziz Bey Aghal is still highly respected as a nobleman.
 Many peasants offered to convert to his religion for his actions, but he refused, stating that he did not need any recognition and was content with everything he had.
 He was also offered royal titles, but he turned them down.

 His wife, the noblewoman Princess Fatima Khanum, sold all her gold including her belongings to support her husband in saving hundreds of thousands of peasants with his wealth during the First World War.
 For their acts of charity, they are buried together in a sacred private grave on the sumac farm.

 According to Jewish tradition, Sulaiman Baban emphasized the importance of a town having Jewish residents for its completeness.
 A mission was then sent to Qaradagh, a town with a thriving Jewish community, and surrounding villages.
 The Jews of Qaradagh responded by sending the first group of Jewish inhabitants to Sulaymaniyah.

 In the early 1800s refugees from Ardalan moved to Slemani, including Mastura Ardalan, the widow of Xosraw Xanî Erdalan, the ruler of the kingdom.
 Erdalan wrote an account of Kurdish history in Persian and was buried in Slemani when he died in 1848.

 From 1922 to 1924, Slemani was the capital of the Kingdom of Kurdistan, a short-lived unrecognized state declared by Iraqi Kurds following the collapse of the Ottoman Empire.

 Demographics

 The early 1920s Iraqi Revolt against the British rule of the Mandate for Mesopotamia led by Shaikh Mahmud triggered a wave of Jewish emigration from Sulaymaniyah.

 According to Iraqi government documents, by 1947 the number of residents had increased to 23,475.
 In the same year, records documented the existence of three hundred Jewish families, comprising a total of 1,517 individuals.
-Notably, nearly the entire Jewish community, except one family, made aliyah to the emerging State of Israel in 1951–52.
+Notably, nearly the entire Jewish community, except for one family, immigrated to the newly established State of Israel between 1951 and 1952.

 By 1998, the local population was estimated at 548,747, which grew in 2015 to an estimated 656,100.

 The American University of Iraq, Sulaimani estimated the number of inhabitants in 2016 at 800,000.